osegbotonie/enterprise-m365-administration-lab/docs/07-privileged-access-management.md

 Administrative accounts should not be used for routine activities where avoidable.

-Separating normal and administrative activities can reduce the exposure of privileged credentials.
+Separating normal and administrative activities reduces the exposure of privileged credentials and makes administrative activity easier to identify during investigation and auditing.

 ---